rstyczynski/umc/README.md

 2017-11-07,16:00:26,ubuntu,ifconfig,eth0,154279,0,0,0,0,144771,0,0,0,0,,0,1000,10712481,16168808
 ```

-You probably noted that by default ifconfig does not work in a loop, just presenting data per invocation.
-That's correct, and the invocation loop is a special option of each utility, which is recognized and controlled by UOSMC.
-Special needs are stored in $cmd.properties file.
-In case of ifconfig the file informs invocation logic that looped invocation must be handled by UOSMC.
+By default ifconfig does not work in a loop, just presenting current data per invocation.
+That's correct, and the invocation loop is a special option of each utility, which is recognized and controlled by UMC.
+Special requriments of each utility are stored in $cmd.properties file.
+In case of ifconfig the file informs invocation logic that looped invocation must be handled by UMC.

 ```bash
 cat $uosmcRoot/tools/Linux/3/0/ifconfig.properties